dabhiram13/personal-website/README.md

 • test on mobile to make sure it looks good
 • update your projects regularly
 • make sure all links work

-need help?
-if you run into problems:
-• check the nextjs docs
-• look at the original repo
-• try the nextjs community

-happy customizing! hope this template helps showcase your awesome work 😊

-license
-this template is free to use for your personal portfolio. made by wali :)